Mary Eleanor Power

-Mary Eleanor Power is an ecology professor in the Department of Integrative Biology at the University of California, Berkeley.
+Mary Eleanor Power is Professor of the Graduate School in the Department of Integrative Biology at the University of California, Berkeley.
 Power is a member of the U.S. National Academy of Sciences, the American Academy of Arts and Sciences, and the California Academy of Sciences.
 She holds an honorary doctorate from Umeå University, Sweden, and is a recipient of the G. Evelyn Hutchinson Award of the Association for the Sciences of Limnology and Oceanography (formerly known as the American Society of Limnology and Oceanography (2005)), and the Kempe Award for Distinguished Ecologists (2004).

 Power is a past president of the Ecological Society of America (2009–10) and the American Society of Naturalists (2005-2006).

 Power and her work are featured prominently in the documentary film, The Serengeti Rules, which was released in 2018.

 Biography

-Power earned her Ph.D in Zoology from the University of Washington in 1981 and has been professor in the Department of Integrative Biology at the University of California Berkeley since 1987.
-She has also been a faculty manager of the Angelo Coast Range Reserve in Mendocino County since 1989.
+Power earned her Ph.D. in zoology from the University of Washington in 1981 and has been professor in the Department of Integrative Biology at the University of California Berkeley since 1987.
+She has also been the Faculty Director of the Angelo Coast Range Reserve in Mendocino County since 1989.

 Professional work

-Power's research on river food web ecology, community and landscape ecology has influenced theory on the importance of food webs in ecosystem functioning.
-Her long-term research has examined how species influence changes in food webs, how energy flows across ecosystems, and how species interactions vary in different environmental regimes, with relevance to Biogeomorphology and food web alterations.
+Power's research on river food web ecology, community and landscape ecology has influenced theory on the importance of species interaction in food webs and of food webs in ecosystem functioning.
+Her long-term research has examined how species influence changes in food webs, how energy flows among ecosystems, and how species interactions vary in different environmental regimes, with relevance to Biogeomorphology and food web alterations.

-Power's study of armored catfish was part of the early research on ideal free distribution in the wild.
-Power has worked primarily on food web, landscape and community ecology in the Eel River of California.
+Power's study of armored catfish was an early (1981) demonstration that ideal free distribution could be achieved by foragers in the wild.
+Power has studied river food webs in Panama, Oklahoma priaries, the Ozarks, and the Eel River of northwestern California.